samousli/twitter-spot-the-fraud/readme.md

-This software was developed as an assignment in distributed operating systems course and is uploaded for primarily showcasing our work.

-The purpose was to collect a huge collection of tweets and spot the usage of bots and automatons to spam tweets by suspicious users.
-It was achieved by using the Twitter4j library and MongoDB databases.

-Some vague instructions follow as they were written originally:

 1) Collecting tweets of all globally trending topics:
 	- Set up a mongo server on localhost:28888 (mongo_up.sh can be used to just do that)
 	- Run java -jar TweetCollector.jar for as long as desired.